magomimmo/modern-cljs/doc/tutorial-10.md

 user=>
 ```

-As you can see and should already know, CLJ throws an ClassCastException
+As you can see, and you should already know, CLJ throws a
-because it can't cast a String to a Number.
+`ClassCastException` because it can't cast a `String` to a `Number`.

 It should be now clear why we add `cljs.reader` namespace to
 `modern-cljs.shopping` namespace declaration for using `read-string`